2023 Grant Applications Now Closed

 Ineligible to apply:

-501c3 organizations and LLCs established for commercial enterprise are not eligible
+501c3 organizations and LLCs established for commercial enterprise

-Applicant is not a staff, board, or immediate family member of The Union for Contemporary Art
+Staff, board, or immediate family member of The Union for Contemporary Art

 an artist, arts professional, or community organizer from out of state,

-an arts professional engaged with another regional regranting program,
+an arts professional engaged with another Regional Regranting program,

 a previous grantee